Using Case Description Information to Reduce Sensitivity to Bias for the Attributable Fraction Among the Exposed: Discussion: Summary and Extension

 In this paper, we first propose a methodology to use case definition information for robust statistical inference on the attributable fraction among the exposed in terms of unmeasured confounding.
 Then to tackle the selection bias issue, we adapt a new sensitivity analysis framework that includes sensitivity parameters for both selection bias and unmeasured confounding in matched case-referent studies.
 In our developed methodology, we implement the Stouffer's $Z$-score method, the Fisher type of combining $P$-values method, and the Bonferroni method.
 We study comprehensively the power of sensitivity analysis and design sensitivity by different settings of simulation.
 In our application, we find that implementing our methodology of using case description information, the inference on the attributable fraction among the exposed is more robust to unmeasured confounding compared with the conclusion without using the case definition information.

 In practice, we can leverage the case definition information when (i) it offers a larger effect size, and (ii) the proportion of one subtype of cases among all cases that changed to another subtype under the influence of the exposure can be controlled by the sensitivity parameter $\Theta$ for selection bias.
 The proposed methodology and sensitivity analysis framework are based on the inference of the attributable effect in matched case-referent studies.
 It can further be extended to different causal design settings such as matched cohort studies.
-This is a possible future direction for the extension of our framework.
+Additionally, post-matching adjustment for covariates in the inference for the attributable risk could be another extension.
+These are possible future directions for the extension of our framework.